iszczesniak/cpp/generic/index.md

 {% endhighlight %}

 A tuple (`std::tuple`) also doesn't introduce overhead.
-Type `tuple` is a templated structure, so it has a constructor and destructor but they are empty.
+Type `tuple` is a templated structure, so it has a constructor and a destructor but they are empty.
 Here's an example:

 {% highlight c++ %}